 Simon Sinek talks about loyalty versus repeat business in his book “Start With Why”.
 He says, “repeat business is when people do business with you multiple times.
 Loyalty is when people are willing to turn down a better product/service/price to continue doing business with you.
 Loyal customers don’t bother to research the competition.
 Loyalty is not easily won.
 Repeat business in.”

 Conversely, if you are inconsistent with your brand, you send the message that you are not trustworthy or dependable.
-Your target audience is
+Your target audience is not really sure what they will get from time to time and begin to look elsewhere for a solution to their needs.

 Why do you think companies like Apple, Starbuck and Pepsi are fanatics about their brands?
 They understand that maintaining brand consistency and the user experience builds customer loyalty.
 These companies all have enjoyed solid devotion for years as a result of their brand stewardship.